Where there's a willy, there's a way

 Traditional Chinese Medicine (TCM) goes back to ancient times and included, indeed STILL includes, the use of tigers’ eyes to treat epilepsy, bones to treat rheumatism and the tiger’s brain, for those who don’t have one themselves, for treating acne.
 However, these remedies were concocted pre-science, and there is still no scientific proof that they work.
-Famously, the tiger’s penis is also used as an aphrodisiac, from soups to sex shops.
+Famously, the tiger’s penis is also used as an aphrodisiac, served up in soups and sex shops.
 In addition, all of these conditions, including impotence, have established remedies in Chinese acupuncture and herbal medicine which do not involve the eradication of one of our most precious species.
-But still the market demand exists.
-And, distressingly - thrives.
+But still the market demand exists and, distressingly, thrives.

 for more details.

 Some say that there is nothing we can do to change this demand for tiger parts in TCM.
 However, with Chinese tourists becoming much more widely travelled now, there are many more opportunities to engage and educate through travel.
 If you are traveling with a Chinese tourist on a tiger safari, for example, don’t be afraid to raise the subject.
 The controversy is well known in China and, of course, not everyone in China agrees with this trade.
 Indeed, Chinese celebrities have gone very public with their message to stop buying these products.
 Such as Jackie Chan and NBA basketball star Yao Ming who have campaigned on behalf of WildAid

 with the headline “when the buying stops, the killing does too”.
 And it is hard to imagine that any Chinese tourist on a tiger safari would ever want to see these beautiful creatures cut up for parts.
 But with engagement and debate, we can all encourage them to spread the word.